the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

-You should make sure to default to page 0 when there is no result.
+In addition, in your `render()` method you should make sure to default to page 0 when there is no result yet.
+Remember that the `render()` method is called before the data is fetched asynchronously in the `componentDidMount()` lifecycle method.

 There is one step missing.
 You fetch the next page of data, but it will override your previous page of data.
-You want to concatenate the old and new data.
+It would be ideal to concatenate the old and new list of hits from the local satte and new result object.
 Let's adjust the functionality to add the new data rather than to override it.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~